-- Maintain operations and administration of the Port via lease revenues with taxes being dedicated to capital projects. - Acquire, sell, lease and develop real estate to create jobs and fully maximize assets. - Provide multi-modal transportation infrastructure: roads, rail and airport. - Collaborate with partners to create economic prosperity throughout our district and the region.
+- Maintain operations and administration of the Port via lease revenues with taxes being dedicated to capital projects. - Acquire, sell, lease and develop real estate to create jobs and fully maximize assets. - Provide multi-modal transportation infrastructure: roads, rail and airports. - Building relationships with partners to create economic prosperity throughout our district and the region.